velo-technologies/MCUUniqueID/README.md

 void UniqueID8dump(Stream);
 ```

 Do you like this library?
-Please [star this project on GitHub](https://github.com/ricaun/ArduinoUniqueID/stargazers)!
+Please [star original project on GitHub](https://github.com/ricaun/ArduinoUniqueID/stargazers)!